secondlaw-ai/skyrim/README.md

 Skyrim allows you to run any large weather model with a consumer grade GPU.

-Until very recently, weather forecasts were run in 100K+ CPU HPC clusters, solving massive numerical models.
+Until very recently, weather forecasts were run in 100K+ CPU HPC clusters, solving massive numerical weather models (NWP).
 Within last 2 years, open-source foundation models trained on weather simulation datasets surpassed the skill level of these numerical models.

 Our goal is to make these models accessible by providing a well maintained infrastructure.